A tiny owl was saved after getting stuck in the Rockefeller Center tree: ‘It’s the Christmas miracle of 2020’

 “I will wish him a very long and happy life — something we all strive for,” Kalish said.
 “For me, it’s the Christmas miracle of 2020.
 It’s a pretty great story.
 I was honored to be of service.”

-Travis Andrews contributed to this report.
+Travis Andrews contributed to this article.